storm64/BangleApps/apps/sleeplog/README.md

 - prevConsecutive: if changed the value of the previous status (0-2) else undefined

 If you want to use other variables or functions from the trigger object inside the trigger fn function, you will find them inside the __thisTriggerEntry__ object, as the this keyword is not working in this scenario.
+The function itself (the fn property) is not passed inside the thisTriggerEntry object.

 ---